PHYS - Physics

 PHYS 495 Where the Arts Meets Physics credit: 3 Hours.

-Where Art Meets Physics is a project-based, cross-disciplinary course for students interested in both exposure to the frontiers of physics and experiences in the arts.
-Students will explore such physics topics while they actively participate in a broad range of artistic practices and expression.
-Students will explore the stunning creations that have emerged from synergies between the sciences and the arts.
-Identifying themes based on their exposure and interest, students will form interdisciplinary project teams.
-With collaboration and guidance from their instructors and across-campus experts, student projects will be taken from inception to completion.
-This process will include: Project design; independent study; team work; and dedicated assignments.
-The projects will be presented at a culminating event at the end of the semester.
-The event will be specific to each offering and may include activities such as physics-based museum exhibits and performance pieces.
+A project-based, cross-disciplinary course for students interested in exposure to the frontiers of physics and experiences in the arts.
+Students will explore physics topics through active participation in a broad range of artistic practices and expressions.
+Students will practice project design; independent study; team work; and dedicated assignments.
+Projects will be presented through an end-of-semester event.
+Event and topics are specific to each offering and may include physics-based museum exhibits, artistic work, and/or performance pieces.
 3 undergraduate hours.
-No graduate credit.
+3 graduate hours.
+May be repeated up to 6 hours in separate semesters, if topics vary.
 Prerequisite: Instructor Approval Required.

 PHYS 496 Communicating in Physics—Writing Papers and Giving Talks credit: 3 Hours.